Installation

 is symlinked at `tmp/logs/latest/`.

-When debugging, check logs before guessing about runtime behavior, ie:
+When debugging, check logs before guessing about runtime behavior:

 grep -ri "error\|warn" tmp/logs/latest/